nirinA/erfa_python/doc/api.rst

    Because leap seconds cannot, in principle, be predicted in advance, a reliable check for dates beyond the valid range is impossible.
-To guard against gross errors, a year five or more after the release year of the present function (see parameter IYV) is considered dubious.
+To guard against gross errors, a year five or more after the release year of the present function (see the constant IYV) is considered dubious.
 In this case a warning status is returned but the result is computed in the normal way.

-   For both too-early and too-late years, the warning status is j=+1.
-This is distinct from the error status j=-1, which signifies a year so early that JD could not be computed.
+   For both too-early and too-late years, the warning status is +1.
+   This is distinct from the error status -1, which signifies a year so early that JD could not be computed.

 2) If the specified date is for a day which ends with a leap second, the UTC-TAI value returned is for the period leading up to the